influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/concepts/time-series-index.md

 The primary issue that Time Series Index (TSI) addresses is ephemeral time series.
 Most frequently, this occurs in use cases that want to track per process metrics or per container metrics by putting identifiers in tags.
 For example, the [Heapster project for Kubernetes](https://github.com/kubernetes/heapster) does this.
 For series that are no longer hot for writes or queries, they won’t take up space in memory.

 The issue that the Heapster project and similar use cases did not address is limiting the scope of data returned by the SHOW queries.
 We’ll have updates to the query language in the future to limit those results by time.
 We also don’t solve the problem of having all these series hot for reads and writes.
 For that problem, scale-out clustering is the solution.
 We’ll have to continue to optimize the query language and engine to work with large sets of series.
-The biggest thing to address in the near term is that queries that hit all series in a database could potentially blow out the memory usage.
 We’ll need to add guard rails and limits into the language and eventually, add spill-to-disk query processing.
 That work will be on-going in every release of InfluxDB.